Damodawg/bartender-excel-printer-llama/README.md

 excel-bartender-printer-llama
 =============================
-**this was submitted as a code sample for a Code Fellows application
+**this was submitted as a code sample for a Code Fellows application.
+The working version did not use the takt clock - ie I didn't get around to implementing this version, so in a CYA move, there are likely some bugs in the bed.

 This code runs with a specific userform.
 The entire package can be found here: